top of page

 IMG_7334.HEIC

-My research spans both curiosity-driven (basic) and use-inspired (applied) investigations into fish and aquatic ecosystems, with particular focus on sustainable fisheries, freshwater ecosystems and aquaculture.
+My research spans use-inspired (applied) and curiosity-driven (basic) investigations into fish and aquatic ecosystems, with particular focus on sustainable fisheries, freshwater ecosystems and aquaculture.
 I combine natural experiments, laboratory and mesocosm studies, and modeling to explore the patterns and processes that shape fisheries and aquatic ecosystem structure and function.
 Alongside this work, I am committed to training the next generation of aquatic environmentalists and enhancing public awareness of the fragility of fisheries and aquatic ecosystems.

 Contact info: